-The baggage clerk indicates this is not something she normally does, but she makes a call and has someone walk her through issuing me with a hotel coupon for the Red Lion Inn in nearby Renton.
-By that time, her co-worker in the back has located my bag and put it on the nearby carousel for me to pick up as I go to the hotel shuttle area.
-I manage to squeeze into the last seat in the shuttle that is about to leave with my fellow Delta passengers, taking us on a 20-minute drive from the airport..
+The baggage clerk indicates this is not something she normally does, but she makes a call and has someone walk her through issuing me a hotel coupon for the Red Lion Inn in nearby Renton.
+By that time, her co-worker in the back has located my bag and puts it on the nearby carousel for me to pick up as I go to the hotel shuttle area.
+I manage to squeeze into the last seat in the shuttle that is about to leave with my fellow wayward Delta passengers, taking us on a 20-minute drive from the airport.
 The night clerk at the hotel slowly checks all of us in.
 The hotel is no great shakes, but it is clean, and after turning the heat up and having a quick shower, the bed feels good!

-2018.02.24 Saturday – Seattle to Victoria
+Feb 24, 2018 Saturday – Seattle to Victoria

 I’m booked on a 1:05PM flight to Victoria, so I can sleep in before going downstairs for breakfast.
 There is a buffet, but I prefer to have a vegetarian omelette along with the rather mediocre coffee.
 I check my Starbucks app, but there isn’t one close by and I don’t see any other coffee shops in the mall the hotel is located in, so no cappuccino for me this morning!
-I take the 9:30AM shuttle back to Seatac airport, since the hotel isn’t running any more shuttles after that until after lunch.
+I take the 9:30AM shuttle back to Seatac airport, since the hotel isn’t running any more shuttles after that until the afternoon.

 I have to clear security without the TSA Pre-clearance I usually have on my boarding pass, however I have lots of time, and the procedure isn’t too stressful.
 The flight leaves on time and I’m back in Victoria airport an hour later.
 My bag appears on the carousel, I clear Canadian customs and immigration in under a minute and take a shuttle back to town.
-They drop me off a few blocks from home, so I slowly walk home, and I’m greeted at the door by the dogs.
+They drop me off a few blocks from home, so I walk home and I’m greeted at the door by the dogs.
 I make myself a cappuccino before unpacking.
 My daily routine resumes tomorrow!